Arriving to the U.S.

-- Do not attempt to seek permission to enter the U.S. more than 30 days before the program start date listed on your I-20 or DS-2019 form.
+- Do not attempt to enter the U.S. more than 30 days before the program start date listed on your I-20 or DS-2019 form.
 You may be refused entry!

 - Keep in mind that sometimes luggage is temporarily misplaced.
 In order to avoid considerable problems if this happens to you, we recommend packing items you need for 2-3 days in your carry-on luggage (extra clothes, money, prescription medication, eyeglasses, contact lenses, personal toiletry items, etc.)